havardp/NTNU-TDT4160-ShopStop/README.md

 # Getting started

+**This project was made on gitlab, so the CI in gitlab.yml and deployment features are not working.**

+**Our API endpoint shopstop.xyz is also taken down, which means the playstore .apk is not working either.**

 Our application is divided into two main parts, a React Native frontend and a Django backend.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.